 Upper respiratory illnesses are common, yet there is no rapid diagnostic test to confirm more than a handful of common viruses as the cause.
-This makes scientists at the Yale University develop a new test that measures RNA or protein molecules in human cells and accurately identify viral infection as a cause of respiratory symptoms.
+This makes scientists at Yale University develop a new test that measures RNA or protein molecules in human cells and accurately identifies viral infection as a cause of respiratory symptoms.

 They discovered that the RNAs and proteins were both exact indicators of respiratory viral contamination, affirmed by resulting testing for normal infections.
 The RNAs anticipated viral contamination with 97% exactness.
 This technique additionally got infections that are not recognized by numerous present lab tests.

-Author Ellen Foxman, M.D, said, “It’s a simpler test and more cost-effective for looking at viral infection.
+Author Ellen Foxman, M.D., said, “It’s a simpler test and more cost-effective for looking at viral infection.
 Instead of looking for individual viruses, our test asks the question: ‘Is the body fighting a virus?’
 We found we can answer that question very well.”

 “It could help providers diagnose a viral infection more quickly and accurately than with routine evaluation or more time-consuming and expensive tests.”